UITxWoodyNguyen/CTF/Reverse Engineering/Medium/WinAntiDbg0x300/WinAntiDbg0x300.md

 ![alt text](image-14.png)

 Continue examining the code, we found that it starts a thread named `StartAddress`, we will look into it.
 We found that it calls `sub_40122B` (which is `ComputeHash`) one time and then run the detection code (which is an infinity loop).
-This tricks our decompiler to into believing that this function will never ends, therefore not decompile the remaining part of the function.
+This tricks our decompiler to into believing that this function will never ends, therefore not decompiling the remaining part of the function.
 Here is that part (below the decompiled `StartAddress_0`).

 ```c
 void __stdcall __noreturn StartAddress_0(int a1)